-This easy chocolate fudge recipe is vastly different in terms of the work involved.
+This no-stove, no-bake chocolate fudge recipe is the best and vastly different in terms of the work involved.
 The first time I tried making it using sweetened condensed milk instead of granulated sugar, I almost cried with happiness at how simple it was!

 No more furious stirring until my arms ached.
 No more wiping down the sides of my pot in an effort to remove every last bit of sugar stuck to its side.

 Just smooth, rich fudge and a whole lotta happy people.

 This fudge recipe uses only 3-ingredients and takes just ten minutes to make!

 - Chocolate – Use semi-sweet chocolate or dark chocolate or semi-sweet chocolate chips in a pinch.

 - Sweetened Condensed Milk – The sweet condensed milk will thicken the mixture in no time.

 - Vanilla Extract – Enhances all of the other flavors!

 - Nuts (optional) – Try adding chopped pecans, walnuts, peanuts or a combination.

 So How do You Make Easy Chocolate Fudge?